Naah-sec/Back_back/README.md

-# DRF_reddis
+# Django_mini_Projects
-this is a repo for implementing and testing some caching strategies with DRF and reddis
+This is a repo for building small application and apis to practice some backend concepts quickly and make our hands dirty.